-Below the surface, hidden from sight, will be a complex maze of structural supports, mechanical systems, water and drainage pipes and multiple utility lines.
+“Below the surface, hidden from sight, is a complex maze of structural supports, mechanical systems, water and drainage pipes and multiple utility lines.”

 Most visitors to the Memorial will walk quietly across the hallowed ground, taking in the granite wall, the laminated glass panels, the eternal flame, star-shaped fountain, reflecting pool and the natural grove.
-But below the surface, hidden from sight, will be a complex maze of structural supports, mechanical systems, water and drainage pipes and multiple utility lines.
+But below the surface, hidden from sight, is a complex maze of structural supports, mechanical systems, water and drainage pipes and multiple utility lines.

-Krupinski and his team have been planning the underground work in three dimensions in order to resolve the challenges presented by the limited vertical space.
-“Much of the Memorial site is above the I-395 tunnels, which run from just below the surface to eight feet below the Memorial,” he says.
-"Also, the tunnels are sloping in different directions at different elevations, creating a big puzzle for us to put together.”
+Krupinski and his team planned the underground work in three dimensions in order to resolve the challenges presented by the limited vertical space.
+“Much of the Memorial site is above the I-395 tunnels, which run from just below the surface to eight feet below the Memorial,” he said.
+“Also, the tunnels are sloping in different directions at different elevations, creating a big puzzle for us to put together.”
 Because of the wide variation in the subsurface conditions, RK&K spent a great deal of time reviewing the options for the Memorial’s foundation, such as adding a helical screw anchor system for greater stability.

 In addition, RK&K had to develop an environmentally friendly storm water management solution for the Memorial in order to minimize the flow of rainwater into the street.
 Krupinski’s group designed a bioretention system throughout the site that uses the site’s plantings and soil to filter the storm water.
 The water is then collected in an underground drainage system which connects to the district’s storm water system.